7 Things New Kitten Owners Wish They Knew

 Kittens, like human babies, require a lot of attention initially.

 You’re going to need to take some time to comfort them and introduce the pet to other members of the family.
-You’ll also need to put the animal on a schedule and litterbox train them, so there aren’t accidents being had throughout the home.
+You’ll also need to put the animal on a schedule and litterbox train them, so there aren’t accidents associated with health risks being had throughout the home.
 A litterbox mat helps keep stray pieces of litter off the floor so they’re easier to pick up.

 You’re going to spend a lot of money to make the animal comfortable at first.

 The kitten is going to need shots and to be microchipped.
 They’ll also require food, feeding and watering bowls, a bed, a litter box with litter, and toys to play with.
 These items should be acquired before the animal enters the home so that they are there when the kitten arrives.

 Veterinary appointments are a must to keep your pet healthy and uninjured.

 You’ll want to make sure that the animal is seen by a vet prior to bringing them home.
 That way, they can be fully examined to make sure there is nothing wrong with the kitten.
 Establishing a routine of bringing your pet in for regular examinations and treatments helps prolong their lives by keeping them safe from harm and healthy.

 Knowing which varieties are safe for the home and which are harmful to felines is essential.
 Keeping the phone number for the Animal Poison Control Center is a necessity in the event your pet does get into a plant that harms them.
 You’ll want to display this information in a prominent location such as the refrigerator where everyone in the family can see it.